South Korea at the AFC Asian Cup: 2011 (Qatar)

-After beating Iran in extra time of the quarter-final match, South Korea once again played extra time in the semi-finals against Japan.
-In this extra time, Hajime Hosogai who moved into the penalty area before Keisuke Honda kicked a penalty scored a controversial goal from the rebound.
-South Korea scored the equaliser after the misfortune, but lost on penalties.
+After beating Iran in extra time of a quarter-final match, South Korea once again played extra time in the semi-finals against Japan.
+In this extra time, Hajime Hosogai, who moved into the penalty area before his teammate Keisuke Honda missed a penalty, got a rebound and scored a controversial goal for Japan.
+South Korea scored an equaliser after the misfortune, but lost on penalties.